Yarmouth, Maine: Road

 In 1727, five local men—Samuel Seabury, James Parker, Jacob Mitchell, Gershom Rice and Phineas Jones—were tasked with the management of the new town.
 Their affairs included laying out the highways.
 Roads (or, at least, routes) that appeared on subsequent maps are mentioned below with today's names.

 In 1732, "a good road (today's Pleasant Street) was built over the ledge from the meeting-house to the mills at the first falls which, although it was abandoned about 1800 for a less hilly course, may still be easily traced."
 Other roads introduced included Atlantic Highway (now State Route 88), Gilman Road, Princes Point Road, Highlands Farm Road (leading to Parker's Point), Drinkwater Point Road (which led to two wharves), Morton Road and Old Town Landing Road (which led to another wharf).
 Large lot owners at the time included Walter Gendall, whose farm incorporated Duck Cove, beyond Town Landing Road in today's Cumberland Foreside (Cumberland was not incorporated as its own town until 1821).
 Its dry-stone boundary is still intact.
 Gendall lived there with his wife, Joane.
-This large farm remained in his possession until his death on September 19, 1688.
+This large farm remained in his possession until his death in 1688.
 Welshman John Powell had a farm where today's Schooner Ridge Road is.
 John Dabney's 60-acre lot abutted this to the east.
 Dabney was a town selectman in 1737.
 Felt had a lot at the foot of the northern end of Pleasant Street, adjacent to Stony Brook.
 Royall's farm, meanwhile, occupied the entire area bisected by Bayview Street.
 Some of Royall's land at the point was later transferred to the Browns, in whose family it remained for over three hundred years.
 It is now known as Brown's Point.

 Smith Street became an uninterrupted offshoot from Pleasant Street, eventually leading to Riverside Cemetery when it was established in 1869, until the Lafayette Street hill was built in the early 19th century.

 In 1756, "to accommodate the teams hauling lumber from the great pine forests inland to the seaboard, a new, more convenient way was laid out by the way of Walnut Hill and the road constructed."